zzzeek/sqla_tutorial/handout/source/setup.rst

 This section will discuss the prerequisites to installing the sample SQLAlchemy environment and slide runner application.

-A minimum version of Python 2.6 is recommended;
-Python 2.7, 3.1, 3.2 or 3.3 are also fine.
+A minimum version of Python 2.6 is recommended; Python 2.7 as well as newer Python 3 versions (3.3, 3.4, etc.) are also fine.

 For database access, the tutorials use the SQLite_ database by default, which is included as part of the Python standard library.